MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Abstract

 \section{Abstract}

 Feature representation learning is the key recipe for learning-based Multi-View Stereo (MVS).
-As the common feature extractor of learning-based MVS, vanilla Feature Pyramid Networks (FPN) suffers from discouraged feature representations for reflection and texture-less areas, which limits the generalization of MVS.
+As the common feature extractor of learning-based MVS, vanilla Feature Pyramid Networks (FPNs) suffer from discouraged feature representations for reflection and texture-less areas, which limits the generalization of MVS.
 Even FPNs worked with pre-trained Convolutional Neural Networks (CNNs) fail to tackle these issues.
 On the other hand, Vision Transformers (ViTs) have achieved prominent success in many 2D vision tasks.
 Thus we ask whether ViTs can facilitate feature learning in MVS?
 In this paper, we propose a pre-trained ViT enhanced MVS network called MVSFormer, which can learn more reliable feature representations benefited by informative priors from ViT.
-Then MVSFormer-P and MVSFormer-H are further proposed with freezed ViT weights and trainable ones respectively.
-MVSFormer-P is more efficient while MVSFormer-H can achieve superior performance.
-MVSFormer can be generalized to various input resolutions with the efficient multi-scale training strengthened by gradient accumulation.
+The finetuned MVSFormer with hierarchical ViTs of efficient attention mechanisms can achieve prominent improvement based on FPNs.
+Besides, the alternative MVSFormer with frozen ViT weights is further proposed.
+This largely alleviates the training cost with competitive performance strengthened by the attention map from the self-distillation pre-training.
+MVSFormer can be generalized to various input resolutions with efficient multi-scale training strengthened by gradient accumulation.
 Moreover, we discuss the merits and drawbacks of classification and regression-based MVS methods, and further propose to unify them with a temperature-based strategy.
 MVSFormer achieves state-of-the-art performance on the DTU dataset.
-Particularly, our anonymous submission of MVSFormer is \textit{ranked in the Top-1 position on both intermediate and advanced sets of the highly competitive Tanks-and-Temples leaderboard} on the day of submission compared with other published works.
-Codes and models will be released soon.
+Particularly, MVSFormer ranks as Top-1 on both intermediate and advanced sets of the highly competitive Tanks-and-Temples leaderboard.
+Codes and models are released in \url{https://github.com/ewrfcas/MVSFormer}.